 I love how it helps you keep close tabs on your spending and learn to stay healthy within those boundaries.

 A cashless envelope budget system is a modernized version of this original genius idea.
 If digital tracking is more your style, you will appreciate the simplicity and ease of using debit cards instead of carrying several envelopes with cash inside.

 Suppose you are interested in using a cashless envelope budget system.
 You can do this!
-In that case, I hope this post has given you a basic understanding of how to use an envelope system and some creative cashless methods for executing it.
+In that case, I hope this post has given you a basic understanding of using an envelope system and some creative cashless methods for executing it.

 And if you need some extra help, be sure to check out my financial coaching services.
 I’m ready to help you succeed on your financial journey step by step.